AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/i-have-configured-api-keys-for-sensei-but-only-seeing-1-saas-data-space.md

 ---
 # Unable to see multiple SaaS data spaces after configuring Adobe AI API keys

-This article provides a solution for the issues where you only see one SaaS data space after you have configured the API keys for Adobe AI.
+After configuring API keys for a Commerce service such as Adobe AI services (Product Recommendations or Live Search) or Payment Services for Adobe Commerce, you expect to see multiple SaaS data spaces in the Commerce Services Connector.
+Depending on product entitlement and deployment type, the connector displays only one SaaS data space, which is expected behavior.

 ## Affected products and versions